vk-cs/terraform-provider-vkcs/docs/resources/cdn_resource.md

     - `value` optional *string* &rarr;  The list of errors to which the option is applied.

-  - `static_headers` optional, deprecated &rarr;  Custom HTTP Headers that a CDN server adds to a response.
+  - `static_headers` optional &rarr;  Custom HTTP Headers that a CDN server adds to a response.
     - `enabled` optional *boolean* &rarr;  Controls the option state.

     - `value` optional *map of* *string* &rarr;  A map of static headers in the format "header_name": "header_value".